 A growing industry means greater competition and a fundamental differentiator between companies is their ability to excel at the basic customer service principles that are unique to gamers.
 “Gamers aren't your typical consumer,” explains Richard Banna, client relationship director and games expert at TELUS International.
 “You need to treat them differently: They have high expectations of your games, and the support that you provide for those games.”

 Here are five basic elements any good player support strategy needs to have to stay ahead in the game.

 Automated support, like conversational bots, are important in the modern day delivery of customer service, but according to PwC, 82 percent of customers have said they want more human interactions.
 Pairing human and automated support to work together side-by-side can help fill service gaps.

 Madison Annibale, an assistant producer who oversees quality assurance and customer support at Australian game developer, Halfbrick Studios, believes a friendly human tone goes a long way to providing successful support.
 “We found our [customers] became a lot calmer, nicer and more polite when they realized they’re not just talking to a generic keyword bot,” says Annibale.

 Hiring gamers who understand the passion of their fellow enthusiasts, and speak their language, can produce even more rewarding support and a more meaningful connection.

 2. Ensure a quick customer service response time

-First Response Time — and ideally, First Contact Resolution — need to be between 12 to 72 hours for gamers, according to Annibale and Abadzhiev.
+First Response Time — and ideally, First Contact Resolution — need to be between 24 to 48 hours for email, with immediate response, and similar resolution time expected for other channels, according to Banna.
 Even a quick personal acknowledgement that their message has been received, and providing a deadline for a response in full, will do wonders.
-“Typically, [gamers] thank us for letting them know that they weren’t being ignored and they’re pretty much happy to just continue on with us trying to help them out,” says Annibale.
+“Typically, [gamers] thank us for letting them know that they weren’t being ignored and they’re pretty much happy to just continue on with us trying to help them out,” adds Annibale.